- Access CoB Applications (via VMware View)

 To access your Exchange email account from any web browser visit http://webmail.unt.edu and you can connect to your email from anywhere in the world.
 Your webmail login is your euid and password.
 Be sure that in the Doman\user name: field to preface your euid with a unt\ as shown below.

-Access your network files (back to top)
+Access your network files (top)

 Remote access to your files via the web can be accessed at vpn.unt.edu.
 Log in using your EUID and password and leave the Group set to General.